-IV.b) Progressive scheme (PGSS)
+B. Progressive scheme (PGSS)

 The performance of the newly proposed PGSS method was assessed by comparison of QM-VM2 calculations using the conventional conformational search scheme and QM-VM2 calculations using the PGSS enhanced conformational search.
-In terms of accuracy, the differences in the binding affinities between the conventional and PGSS QM-VM2 schemes are negligibly small, less than 0.1 kcal/mol, as shown in the SI.
-In terms of efficiency, several measures are examined in Table 5 and Table S6 in the SI.
-The CB7-guest10 and CB7-guest14 complexes (see Figure 3) were chosen as representatives of the charge>+1 and charge=+1 host-guest sets, respectively, to demonstrate the performance of PGSS.
-All of the SEQM-VM2 calculations were carried out on an Intel(R) Xeon(R) CPU E5-2695 v2 (2.40 GHz) with 24 cores in one node.
+In terms of accuracy, the differences in the binding affinities between the conventional and PGSS QM-VM2 schemes are negligibly small, less than 0.1 kcal/mol, as shown in the supplementary material.
+In terms of efficiency, several measures are examined in Tables V and S6 in the supplementary material.
+The CB7-guest10 and CB7-guest14 complexes (see Fig. 3) were chosen as representatives of the charge >+1 and charge =+1 host-guest sets, respectively, to demonstrate the performance of PGSS.
+All of the SEQM-VM2 calculations were carried out on an Intel® Xeon® CPU E5-2695 v2 (2.40 GHz) with 24 cores in one node.
 Several noteworthy observations are made.
 First, the total CPU time and the number of VM2 iterations may be larger for PGSS QM-VM2 runs.
 This is because the number of conformers explored during the conformational search step can be considerably larger for PGSS QM-VM2.
 On the other hand, the time spent per generated conformer is still shorter for the PGSS scheme.
 In addition, the number of conformers that contribute to the Boltzmann distribution is slightly larger for the PGSS scheme.
 In other words, within the same amount of time, the PGSS scheme can sample a larger conformational space.
-Thus, it is concluded that, even with the current default values of PGSS control parameters, the PGSS scheme provides a powerful boost for the conformational search in QM-VM2 and can be further enhanced by optimizing the PGSS control parameters.
+Thus, it is concluded that even with the current default values of PGSS control parameters, the PGSS scheme provides a powerful boost for the conformational search in

-Table 5.
-Comparison of timing and efficiency metrics between conventional QM-VM2 and PGSSQM-VM2 for complexes CB7-guest10 and CB7-guest14
+TABLE V. Comparison of timing and efficiency metrics between conventional QM-VM2 and PGSS QM-VM2 for complexes CB7-guest10 and CB7-guest14.

-CB7-gi uest10 CB7-guest14
+CB7-gue est10 CB7-guest14

 Conventional PGSS Conventional PGSS

-VM2 iterations 4 4 4 6
+No. of VM2 iterations 4 4 4 6

-Total CPU time (s) 105201.3 107685.5 94502.1 126523.2
+Total CPU time (s) 105 201.3 107 685.5 94 502.1 126 523.2

-Time/ iteration (hr) 7.3 7.5 6.6 5.9
+Time/iteration (h) 7.3 7.5 6.6 5.9

-Boltzmann average samples 111 132 80 82
+No. of Boltzmann average samples 111 132 80 82

-conformers 1565 1655 1814 2889
+No. of conformers 1565 1655 1814 2889

 Time/conformer (s) 67.2 65.1 52.1 43.8